biopragmatics/bioregistry/exports/contexts/README.md

 - If a maintainer is pinged on the Bioregistry issue tracker regarding one of the contexts for which they are responsible, they have four (4) weeks to respond otherwise they will be removed as a maintainer.
+- Changes to the Prescriptive Context Governance must be solicited via the Bioregistry's public issue tracker and approved by the Bioregistry Review Team.

+#### Maintaining a context

 - A technical solution based on CI/CD and GitHub's API will be used to randomly ping maintainers to check that they are still available on GitHub.
 - Maintainers may unanimously nominate additional maintainers to be added at the